frostplexx/dotfiles.nix/README.md

     </div>
 </p>

-This repository contains my personal system configurations for NixOS and MacOS.
+This repository contains my personal system configurations for NixOS and macOS.
 It provides a reproducible setup for macOS and NixOS systems using flakes and declarative configuration.

 This repository is home to the nix code that builds my systems:

-1. NixOS Desktops: NixOS with home-manager, kde plasma, steam, etc.
+1. NixOS Desktops: NixOS with home-manager, KDE plasma, steam, etc.
 2. macOS Laptops: nix-darwin with home-manager, share the same home-manager configuration with NixOS Desktops.

 See [./machines](./machines) for details of each host.<br>